bryandeagle/football/README.md

-# Fantasy Football Auto Pilot 🏈
+# 🏈Fantasy Football Auto Pilot
 This tool sends me a well-formatted email informing me which waivers to choose, and how to set my line-up

 ## Installing